katydecorah/katydecorah.github.io/code/_posts/2018-11-04-photos-in-a-bucket.md

   - Jekyll
 ---

 This is the unofficial Part II to [Download the Flickr photos in your Jekyll posts](/code/flickr-to-jekyll).
+This is a rundown of how I created a secure subdomain that points at an AWS S3 bucket to host my site's assets.

 ## Create a bucket